 Note: Check for the ingredients carefully, especially if your child is allergic/intolerant to certain foods, like tree nuts, gluten, milk solids, etc.

-Apples with peel are a good source of both soluble and insoluble fiber, vitamin C, and phytochemicals that support overall health (13)
+Apples with peel are a good source of both soluble and insoluble fiber, vitamin C, and phytochemicals that support overall health (13) A small apple has about 3.6g of fiber and every child loves the crunch and taste of an apple.

 7. Green peas